patleman/patleman.github.io/_portfolio/portfolio-5.md

 1. **AprilTag Detection and Position Calculation**
    - Detect AprilTags within the camera’s downward-facing view.
-   - Calculate the position of each tag in the world coordinate system.
+   - associate the detected Tag with the position in the world coordinate system.

 2. **Pose Estimation (Position and Orientation)**
    - Estimate the drone’s pose (position and orientation) using the homography matrix.